 Short Stories about Young Latinos by Lulu Delacre

 |touching and evocative stories of immigration, deportation, prejudice and other issues facing Latinos in America|

 |Any book for young children (birth through age 12) originally published in North America between Sept.
 1, 2017 – Aug.
 31, 2018 is eligible for consideration for the 2018 Malka Penn Award.
 The book may be a work of fiction, non-fiction, poetry, memoir, or biography aimed at children below the age of thirteen.
 Books must be published in a physical, print form—e-books are currently ineligible for consideration.

 A committee of UConn faculty, staff, and community members selects one award winner each year.
 In addition, up to ten additional books may be selected for special recognition.

-To submit a book for consideration, send one or more copies to:
+To submit a book for consideration, send SIX or more copies to:

 Award winner and recognized books will be announced in early November.

 The award is named in honor of author Michele Palmer, whose generous gift helped to establish the award.
 Ms. Palmer has written over a dozen books for children and adults, including three children’s books under the pseudonym Malka Penn (The Miracle of the Potato Latkes, The Hanukkah Ghosts, and Ghosts and Golems).

 As an oral historian at UConn’s Center for Oral History, her most exciting project was co-director of “Witnesses to Nuremberg: An Oral History of the War Crimes Trials,” in conjunction with the opening of the Dodd Center in 1995.